John Walter Gregory: Glasgow

 He wrote books in other subjects as well, such as The Story of the Road (1931), and he dabbled in eugenics with The Menace of Colour (1925) and Human Migration and the Future (1928).

 Death

-In January 1932 Gregory went on an expedition to South America to explore and study the volcanic and earthquake centres of the Andes.
+In January 1932 Gregory went on an expedition to South America.
 The expedition, sponsored by the Royal Geographical Society in London, made the first geological traverse of the central Andes of Peru.
 His boat overturned and he was drowned in the Urubamba River in southern Peru on 2 June 1932.
 One of his companions on this expedition was the diplomat, artist and author Victor Coverley-Price who painted extensively whilst on the expedition.
 He was in Gregory's canoe and narrowly escaped death when it overturned and later wrote about the expedition in his own autobiography and for the Royal Geographical Society.

 Legacy

-He was president of the Geological Society of London from 1928 to 1930, and was awarded many scientific honours including the Bigsby Medal in 1905.
-Apart from his books he also wrote about 300 papers on geological geographical, and sociological subjects.

-Gregory was a modest man, sincere, with wide interests.
-A fast thinker who did an extraordinary amount of work, it is possible that as a geologist he sometimes generalised from insufficient data; his last work Dalradian Geology was adversely reviewed in the Geological Magazine.
-Nevertheless, he was one of the most prominent geologists of his period, widely recognised outside his own country.
-Most of his books could be read with interest by both people of science and the general public, and as scientist, teacher, traveller, and man of letters, he had much influence on the knowledge of his time.

 Honours

 The Gregory Rift in the Great Rift Valley is named in his honour.
 He visited central Kenya in 1893 and again in 1919 and his 1896 book The Great Rift Valley is considered a classic.
 He was the first to use the term "rift valley", which he defined as "a linear valley with parallel and almost vertical sides, which has fallen owing to a series of parallel faults".

 The mineral gregoryite, first found in the Great Rift Valley, is named after him.